January 11, 2020

 I try to spot the seal, a repeat visitor on the Opera House steps leading down to the water, but not today.
 It’s a sight only glimpsed by walkers taking their time, looking at the everything-ness rather than the one-frame selfie-takers.

-No matter how often I walk from the Opera House, past buskers at Circular Quay, around the rejuvenated docks and right up to the shadows of the Harbour Bridge pylons, I think the same thing every time: I love this city.
+No matter how often I walk from the Opera House, past buskers at Circular Quay, around the rejuvenated docks and right up to the shadows of the Harbour Bridge pylons, I think the same thing every time: I love this city (read more of the Sydney City Walk).

 The Rocks to Cremorne Point